 Next Steps

-Your feedback is important to us and will help inform the development of a legislative proposal for missing persons legislation.
+The feedback collected will help inform the development of a legislative proposal for missing persons legislation.

-The Department of Justice has committed to put forward legislation on missing persons during the 19th Legislative Assembly.
+The Department of Justice has committed to put forward legislation on missing persons.

 Privacy Notice